Get Started

 Share this article now to get your instant download:

-In the fast-paced world of business, the ability to take on multiple tasks simultaneously and do twice as much work in a fraction of the time seems like a worthy skill to cultivate.
-And perhaps it would be, that is, if it were actually possible.
+At first glance, the ability to juggle several tasks at once and get twice as much done in half the time sounds like a pretty great skill to have.
+That is, if it were actually possible.

 We're not actually doing more than one thing at a time.
 We're rapidly switching from one task to another, repeatedly.

-And even if you think you're a multitasking master, the findings from recent research would beg to differ.
+And even if you think you're a multitasking master, unfortunately, the data doesn't quite back that up.
 According to researchers at the University of Utah, those who believe they can multitask well are not good at it in reality.
-Another study found that only 2.5% of people may be able to do it effectively.
+The University of Utah also found that only 2.5% of people may actually be able to multitask effectively.

 Multitasking during cognitive tasks can reduce IQ by up to 15 points, which is the same as if you were running on zero hours of sleep the night before.
-This not only makes it more difficult for you to concentrate but also increases the chances that you'll miss important details or make mistakes.
+You miss details.
+You make mistakes that you wouldn't normally make.
+You produce work that clears the bar but doesn't represent your best thinking.

 Devoting your full attention to a single task helps you focus and be more thorough in your work.
 You can do a better job of picking up on details that may have been missed if you had tried to multitask.